CamunasLab/website/content/authors/Ludvig/_index.md

   - Members
 ---

-David Sandberg is a research assistant in the lab since 2024.
+Ludvig Andersson is a Bsc student in the lab since 2025.